Integrated MSIN Curriculum

 One of the following EPP courses: 19-608, 19-682, 19-712, 19-713, or 19-784.

-The remaining 12 units are fulfilled by any approved courses in the Heinz College or Tepper School or any courses* in ECE, EPP, School of Computer Science, INI, or III that are numbered 300 or above.
+The remaining 12 units are fulfilled by any approved courses in the Heinz College or Tepper School or any courses* in ECE, EPP, ETC, School of Computer Science, INI, or III that are numbered 300 or above.

 Some exceptions apply.